 If you are traveling from the U.S. to another country, you must meet the immigration requirements of the country you plan to visit, as well as the U.S. requirements to reenter the United States.
 This includes short trips to Mexico and Canada for which special rules may apply as noted below.
 Be sure to also check out our International Travel guide.

 Travel Home or Abroad

 To re-enter the U.S., you will need to present the following documents to the immigration service officer:

 - Valid visa stamp (unless exempt)

-- DS-2019 ( J-1 students) You must have a valid travel signature on page 1 of your DS-2019.
+- DS-2019 (J-1 students) You must have a valid travel signature on page 1 of your DS-2019.
 Travel signatures are only given to continuing students or students on approved Academic Training.
-Please provide your DS-2019 to OISS no later than 2 days before departing Santa Barbara.
+(More on this below.)

 What is Travel Validation?

 Your Certificate of Eligibility (Form DS-2019) shows that you are in eligible to enter the U.S. as part of a UCSB program.
 U.S. Immigration officials will ask for your DS-2019 whenever you enter the U.S.

 So, if you travel out of the country for a vacation or a conference, you will be required to show your DS-2019 as you re-enter the U.S..

 The good news is that you do not need to get a new document each time you enter the U.S. However, you must have your existing document validated by OISS.
 Once your document is validated, the validation is good for 1 calendar year.